If you’re looking for the best places to see cherry blossoms in Taiwan, this post is for you!

 Despite being somewhat of an underrated contender for cherry blossom viewing, Taiwan is actually a fantastic destination to see dreamy blooms!

-During cherry blossom season, the island turns into a wonderland filled with all kinds of blossoms and loads of places to see them.
+During Taiwan’s cherry blossom season, the island turns into a wonderland filled with all kinds of blossoms and loads of places to see them.
 In fact, you’ll probably be surprised to learn just how many places there are to see cherry blossoms in Taiwan!

 Ready to be tickled pink?
 Grab a cup of sakura tea, and let’s go!